awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 1. To configure other additional properties, choose **Properties**\.

-1. Under **Storage class**, choose the storage class for the files you're uploading\.
+1. Under **Storage class**, choose the storage class for the files that you're uploading\.

    For more information about storage classes, see [Using Amazon S3 storage classes](storage-class-intro.md)\.